Homemade Chocolate Syrup

 My go-to ice cream sundae includes peanut butter ice cream with chocolate syrup for an extra punch of chocolate flavor.

-Chocolate syrup is so easy to make from scratch at home.
-But the best part?
+And the best part?
 It is SO easy to make at home.

-I also love using it for chocolate milk, mixing it into my morning coffee or using it in cocktails like this s’mores cocktail or a boozy milkshake.
+I love using it for chocolate milk, mixing it into my morning coffee or using it in cocktails like this s’mores cocktail or a boozy milkshake.

 Why you’ll love this recipe

-• None of those five ingredients are corn syrup or artificial flavors, so you can feel good about knowing what’s in your food.
+2. Unlike store-bought, bottle chocolate syrup, this recipe contains ZERO high fructose corn syrup or artificial flavors, so you can feel good about knowing what’s in your food.

-• It has so many uses: ice cream, chocolate milk, cocktails, desserts and more.
+3. It has so many uses: ice cream, chocolate milk, cocktails, desserts and more.

 a s'mores cocktail with chocolate syrup on the rim